magento/devdocs/guides/v2.0/howdoi/checkout/checkout_customize.md

 Any UI component is added in the `checkout_index_index.xml` similar to the way a [checkout step component is added]({{site.gdeurl}}howdoi/checkout/checkout_new_step.html#add-your-step-to-the-checkout-page-layout).

 Make sure that you declare a component so that it is rendered correctly by the parent component.
 If a parent component is a general UI component (referenced by the `uiComponent` alias), its child components are rendered without any conditions.
 But if a parent component is a an extenstion of a general UI components, then children rendering might be restricted in certain way.
-For example it can render only children from a certain `displayArea`.
+For example a component can render only children from a certain `displayArea`.

 ## Disable a component
-To disable the component, in your `checkout_index_index.xml` use the following instructions:
+To disable the component in your `checkout_index_index.xml` use the following instructions:

 {%highlight xml%}
 <item name="%the_component_to_be_disabled%" xsi:type="array">